 MyChart is the easiest and safest way to interact with your care team virtually.
 If you have a question for your provider, need an assessment for a minor illness, or need to contact your provider about your chronic condition but are concerned about coming into the office, MyChart allows you direct access to your care team.
 In addition, it offers you the ability to view your medical history, see test results, and request prescription refills.
 Visit MyChart at https://www.myuofmhealth.org

-If an appointment in the office is necessary, please note some locations have temporarily moved or have altered hours.
+If an appointment in the office is necessary, please reach out to your health center.

 Briarwood Family Medicine: (734) 998-7390